nensi25/nensi25/README.md

 🤖 Interested in AI, Web Development & Designing New Things 💻 Learning Programming and Modern Technologies
-🚀 Passionate about Innovation, Creativity & Problem-Solving 🌱 Exploring New Ideas and Building Projects Every Day
+🚀 Passionate about Innovation, Creativity & Problem-Solving 🌱 Exploring New Ideas and Building Projects Every Day.

 ---